 - Parade Cast Members are all between the age of 18-25 years old.
 Mostly because the dancing is so taxing on the body

 - Most dancers only get paid ~1,400euro per month (net) for 35 hours/week.
-They agree it isn’t much, but they love the job that much, and they don’t have to bring work home with them at the end of the day.
+They agree it isn’t much, but they love the job so much, and there is no work to bring home, at the end of the day.

-- Everything is done off-site and Cast Members are bused into the backlot before their shift starts.
+- All daily preparations are done off-site, also Cast Members are bused into the backlot before their shift starts.

 - The floats are roughly 1500 tons and require constant maintenance.